Janetfanatic/Fantastic-Four/README.md

 ## Why We Chose This Topic

-Cancellations are probably one of the biggest factors that directly affects a hotel's bottom-line.
+Cancellations are one of the biggest factors that directly affects a hotel's bottom-line.
 We were interested to find out the factors that contribute to cancellations and use a machine learning model to predict the chance that a hotel guest will cancel their reservation using available data on hotel bookings and cancellation rates.
 This will help hotel owners and managers to find ways to mitigate and counteract the negative effects of cancellations.

 ## The Datasets